 - Get the other end you just looped around the frame and thread the 'A' end through the ratchet

 - Tighten the ratchet until the strap is under tension (make sure you don't over-tighten it)

 - Repeat this 3 times and you're done

-Often people will secure the trampoline with railway sleepers or concrete over the trampoline legs, this may hold the trampoline in many cases but all too often the trampoline will breakaway from the legs and fly away.
+Often people will secure the trampoline with railway sleepers or concrete over the trampoline legs, this may hold the trampoline in many cases but all too often the trampoline will break away from the legs and fly away.
 If you anchor the base of the legs it also puts more strain on the frame leg joints, this is because the "stress" of the jump is taken out through to the frame and sometimes the slight movement helps dissipates this.
-By securing from the top of frame you are supporting it at the strongest anchor point.
+By securing from the top of the frame you are supporting it at the strongest anchor point.

 Note: this will certainly hold in many of the high winds you are likely to encounter, but extreme weather conditions will challenge anything!
 If your frame has any bolts or screws holding the frame and or the legs together then we also suggest that you regularly check these that they are all there and secure.
 This will also keep your trampoline strong and more likely to hold up to high winds.
 When known winds are coming, ensure any objects that could fly into your trampoline and damage it are secure as well.
 Overhead tree branches also do a lot of damage to trampolines!
-There are no guarantees of what can happen in high winds but we have heard insurance companies are more likely to be obliging to cover if you have a suitable policy.
+There are no guarantees of what can happen in high winds but we have heard insurance companies are more likely to be obliged to cover if you have a suitable policy.